PIM vs MDM: A Comprehensive Comparison

 Manually updating product attributes or image metadata is a detailed task.
 To maintain product data quality and integrity, it is necessary to implement a PIM solution that can automate this process and save you hours or even days of work.

-2. You want to pursue new sales channels, but you do not have enough manpower to do so
+3. You want to open new sales channels, but you do not have enough manpower to do it

-Pursuing new sales channels often means you will need more people on the team or dedicate more time to managing them.
+Opening up new sales channels often means you need more people on your team or spend more time managing them.

-Needless to say, this does not lead to the desired business growth as it increases expenses and potentially leads to a chaotic organization within the company (it is quite possible when product data is distributed across spreadsheets and handled by multiple employees).
+This obviously does not lead to the business growth you want, as it increases costs and potentially leads to chaotic organization within the company (this is entirely possible if product data is spread across spreadsheets and handled by multiple employees).

-Transitioning specifically to PIM not only automates the data entry work, but also streamlines product content management and distribution across all sales channels, allowing businesses to expand and reach more customers without adding to their overhead costs.
+For retailers, moving to PIM not only automates data entry for every single SKU you have, but also streamlines product content management and distribution across all sales channels, allowing you to expand and reach more customers without driving up your overhead costs.

-3. You have difficulties starting or maintaining an omnichannel strategy
+4. You struggle to start or maintain an omnichannel strategy

 Are you experiencing high bounce rates in the early stages of your sales funnel?
-If so, this may be because shoppers are put off by the inconsistent information about products in your omnichannel and are bouncing.
+If so, it may be because customers are put off by the inconsistent information about the products in your omnichannel and are bouncing.

 Given that customers want a personalized, seamless shopping experience, this does not come as a surprise.

-Omnichannel is all about improving the shopping experience and putting your customers at the heart of your marketing strategy.
-Whether customers want to buy products in a brick-and-mortar store, via desktop or mobile devices, all processes should be fairly simple for them.
+Omnichannel is about improving the shopping experience and putting your customers at the center of your marketing strategy.
+Whether customers want to buy products in a brick-and-mortar store, via desktop, or on mobile devices, all processes should be fairly simple for them.

-Even world-famous brands like Starbucks offers the option to order online and pickup at a physical store, a feature that quickly rose in popularity among its customers over the years.
+Even world-famous brands like Starbucks offer the ability to order online and pick up in-store — a feature that has become increasingly popular with customers over the years.

-While MDM or enterprise resource planning (ERP) systems can help you solve internal operational challenges, the PIM solution is the right tool for an omnichannel strategy as it can leverage your product information to maximize the awareness of your products on the online space and help customers explore product options while using different sales channels.
+While MDM or enterprise resource planning (ERP) systems can help you solve internal operational challenges, the PIM solution is the right tool for an omnichannel strategy, as it can leverage your product information to maximize awareness of your products in the online space and help customers explore product options while using different sales channels.

-Today's buyers should be constantly reminded of the product on different platforms and be able to buy on the platform of their choice and use the most convenient payment method.
+Today's shoppers should be constantly reminded of the product on multiple platforms and have the option to buy on the platform of their choice and use the most convenient payment method.

 5. You want to expand into international markets, but lack the tools that can support you